jwestfall69/openkey-cps1/README.md

 ## Supported Games / B-XX Chips
 ---
 openkey-cps1 supports either having a 5 position switch or using solder jumpers for picking what to program into the B-21 Chip.
+For the switch, ensure the switches are fully set.
+You should hear a click sound as you change the position.

  Below is a list of supported configurations/games and what switches/jumpers must be used for each.

 #### CPS1
 | Switch<br>12345 | Program ROM Labels | Game Name | Tested / Working |